yoramterleth/uiglaciology/content/2-files.md

 # File Structure and Organization

 Use OneDrive to back up your work, and keep it synchronized between different computers.
 OneDrive is Microsoft's answer to Dropbox, or Google Drive.
-Every student, faculty, and staff get a significant amount of free storage (5 Tb)- so don't hesitate to make the most of it.
-You should configure your personal computer so that all your personal and work files are backed up continuously to the cloud via OneDrive.
+Every student, faculty, and staff get a significant amount of free storage (5 Tb)- so make the most of it.
+You should configure your personal/work computer so that _every single piece of work_ that you do, for research, classes, and heck, even your personal files, are backed up continuously to the cloud via OneDrive.

 ## On kennicott

+kennicott is the name of the lab group server that we use for powerful computing and data storage.
 There are three fundamental directories on kennicott:
 - basic_data
     - at `/data/stor/basic_data/`
 - proj